FoodWIse

-FoodWIse: Who We Are – What We Do – Where We Work
+FoodWIse: Who We are – What We Do – Where We Work

 FoodWIse is federally funded by the Supplemental Nutrition Assistance Program-Education (SNAP-Ed) and the Expanded Food and Nutrition Education Program (EFNEP).
 We advance healthy eating habits, active lifestyles and healthy community environments for Wisconsin residents with limited incomes through nutrition education at the individual, community and systems levels.